Intermittent fasting

 Popular types of intermittent fasting

-Discover the recipe books recommended by Doctor Cip with meal ideas suitable for every type of diet: light soups, healthy fats, filling combinations without sugar and white flour.
+Discover the recipe books recommended by Dr. Cip, with meal ideas suitable for every type of fast: light soups, healthy fats, and filling combinations without sugar or white flour.

 Doctor Cip's recommendation

-• Zeolite – supports detoxification, dosage: 6 capsules per day.
-Start with one capsule on the first day and increase by one capsule per day until reaching 6.
+- Zeolite – supports detoxification.
+Dosage: 6 capsules per day.
+Start with one capsule on the first day and increase by one capsule per day until you reach 6.
 Drink 2 liters of water per day.
-If taking medication, allow a 2-hour interval between zeolite and medication.
+If you are taking medication, allow a 2-hour interval between taking zeolite and your medication.

-• Aronia Biotic – balances intestinal flora, dosage: 1 capsule per day.
+- Aronia Biotic – balances the gut flora, dosage: 1 capsule per day

-My recommendation is to listen to your body: try them out and see which one makes you feel best.
-Don't overdo it!
+My advice is to listen to your body: try them out and see which one makes you feel best.
+Don’t overdo it!

-I started with a break of 14 hours and 3 meals, then went to 16 hours, then to 18 hours and 2 meals, and finally to one meal a day - effortlessly, naturally.
+I started with a 14-hour fast and three meals, then moved on to 16 hours, then 18 hours and two meals, and finally to just one meal a day—effortlessly, naturally.

-I also tried a 48-hour water fast, but I didn't like it, so I didn't repeat it.
-Even today, most days, I eat only once a day.
+I also tried a 48-hour water fast, but I didn't like it, so I didn't do it again.
+Even today, most days I eat only once a day.